• Register Now for a Free Account!

 • River cruise ships will offer limited onboard entertainment options

-• River cruise ships will have low-key entertainment like a pianist, singer and possibly a small music group come aboard during a port stop.
+• River cruise ships will have low-key entertainment like a pianist, singer, and possibly a small music group come aboard during a port stop.

-• River cruise ships are port intensive
+• River cruise ships are port-intensive

 • River cruise ships will visit a new town each day, sometimes two in a day.
 River cruise ports will be much closer together.
 The ports on a river cruise are the primary attraction.